 Real estate signs say more about you and your business than they do about the properties they advertise.

-So, it’s vital that you take charge of the message your signage communicates.
+It would be best if you took charge of the message your signage communicates.

 Most traditional real estate signage (“For Sale” signs, open house signs, bench ads, and billboards) fall under the auspices of Out-of-Home (or “OOH”) Advertising.